STAG Industrial, Inc. research snapshot

 $50 to $57 before dividends

-More likely if the Fed cuts rates meaningfully, industrial demand stays robust, same-store rent growth accelerates, STAG executes accretive acquisitions, occupancy holds above 97%, and the market applies a higher P/FFO multiple.
+More likely if the Fed cuts rates meaningfully, industrial vacancy keeps falling, net absorption stays strong, STAG executes accretive acquisitions and development, same-store occupancy recovers toward 97%, cash same-store NOI grows faster than guided, and the market applies a higher P/FFO multiple near 17x.

 Base case